aws-samples/aws-modernization-with-snyk-and-hashicorp/content/20_Prerequisites/aws_event/_index.md

    ![Review Terms](/images/workshop-studio-review-terms.png)

 3. Your event dashboard should be presented.
-On the left margin, click the "Open AWS console" link.
+On the left margin click on the clipboard icon under "Open AWS console" to copy the AWS Access and Secret Key and Session Token which you'll need for the workshop.
+Then you can click on "Open AWS console" link.

    ![Open AWS Console](/images/workshop-studio-open-console.png)